temporalio/cli/docs/activity/fail.md

 ### fail

-Fail an activity
+Fail an Activity.

 **--activity-id**
-The Activity Id to fail
+Identifies the Activity to fail.

 **--address**
 host:port for Temporal frontend service